Gabo-araya/sgsi_ext/Readme.md

  5. options: A place to put buttons beside the `h1` tag.
  6. content: The main content of the page. **This should always be defined in the template**
- 7. javascripts: A place to put javascripts for the given template.
+ 7. legacy_javascripts: A place to put javascripts for the given template.
 By default is empty.
-Be careful to use this block, it should only be used when the webpack-compiled javascripts are not enough for some reason.
+Be careful to use this block, it should only be used when the vite-compiled javascripts are not enough for some reason.

 All these blocks are optional **except content** since they have default implementations.